 Reddit's co-founder knows trolls.
-He has advice moderating the noise
+He has advice on moderating the noise

 "It's going to be imperative that every one of these social platforms understands what their role is and what their policies are so that they're not subject to the whims of whatever frenzy swirls around at a given moment," he told CNNMoney in a phone interview Monday.

 Ohanian and Steve Huffman founded Reddit in 2005.
 The platform now has more than 330 million monthly users and some 138,000 communities dedicated to almost every possible subject.
-While Ohanian is no longer involved with Reddit's day-to-day operations, he remains its executive chairman.
+While Ohanian is no longer involved with Reddit's day-to-day operations, he remains on its board.

 Last year, he married tennis superstar Serena Williams and started a family.
 He's also partnered with 1850, a new brand of coffee from Folgers, in launching a contest in which aspiring entrepreneurs pitch ideas and compete for mentorship and prizes.

-Note: Correction: An earlier version of this article incorrectly identified Ohanian as executive chairman of Reddit.
-In fact, he is a board member.